Kerbalism/Kerbalism/docs/kerbals.rst

 Greenhouse
 ----------
+The Greenhouse is based on design targets from the `Prototype Lunar Greenhouse <https://www.ag.arizona.edu/lunargreenhouse/Documents/2012-07-20_01_Giacomelli.pdf>`_ which is designed primarily to support the oxygen needs of one person rather than food needs.
+Thus one Greenhouse supports one kerbal with 100% of his/her O2 needs and half of its food needs per crop, a full crop can be harvested every 200 days, or you can use the emergency harvest function to harvest whatever amount of food has grown earlier.

 The greenhouse growth is configured to.

 - consume *Water* and *Ammonia*.
-- consume *CO2* from the atmosphere and/or pressurized tanks.
+- consume *CO2* from waste atmosphere and/or pressurized tanks.
 - consume *ElectricCharge* for the artificial lighting lamps, when their use is required.
 - require an internal pressure of at least 10kPA.
 - require radiation levels not in excess of 0.03 rad/h.
-- produce *Oxygen* as a by-product.
+- produce *Oxygen* and *Food*.